nartallax/imploder/README.md

 Watch mode is special mode supported by Typescript compiler.
 It allows to watch .ts files for changes and recompile them after changes immediately.
 This mode is supported by the tool.
 To activate it, add following option to tstoolConfig block:

 	"watchMode": true

 Next time tool is launched, it will not stop after first build; instead, it will run indefinitely.
 Note that not each build results in bundle file update.
 To actually update the bundle, you will need to trigger the bundling; it is done through http service.
 To make tool create HTTP service, you can pass following options:

 	"httpPort": 7570,
-	showErrorsOverHttp: true
+	"showErrorsOverHttp": true

 Port number is arbitrary.
 Now, after tool is restarted, when HTTP request is sent to <http://localhost:7570/assemble_bundle> , a bundle is assembled and put into designated file, as well as sent over HTTP as response.
 Build errors are also sent over HTTP, if any.
 In case of errors, bundle is not produced.

 ## Profiles

 Now you may want to separate production and development options.
 The tool offers means to do this: profiles.
 You may define profile like this (within tstoolConfig block):

 	"profiles": {
 		"development": {
 			"watchMode": true,